 Most people b-line it to Patong, but the island is so large, there are many other places to visit and things to do.
 So let’s start exploring all of the best things to do in Phuket on your next trip to Thailand.

-Best Things to to in Phuket
+Things to do in Phuket, Thailand

-Explore Phang-Nga Bay by Sea Canoe
+1. Explore Phang-Nga Bay by Sea Canoe

 One of the most memorable things to do in Phuket is to book a Hongs by Starlight tour with John Gray Sea Canoe.
 John Gray himself discovered the hongs of Thailand and this tour takes you inside the hidden lagoons and sea caves that he found in 1989.

-Hongs by Starlight
+2. Hongs by Starlight

 We loved this tour because after paddling through sea caves into high cliff lagoons, we enjoyed an afternoon basking in the sun while making our own Kratongs (floating flower arrangement) to set sail after dark.

 Phuket is famous for its bioluminescence, (remember in the movie The Beach when light danced around Leonardo DiCaprio was rolling around in the water as it lit up around him?)
 When you paddle after dark at Phang Nga Bay, the water lights up with each stroke.
 It is one of the most magical things to do in Phuket.